kingfi/23c-rproject/README.md

 ## Structure

 All modules are saved in the `/R` folder and are imported into both the `/vignettes` and the `/proj_submission` files.
+The `/proj_submission` folder also includes a brief overview pdf of the project and a handout pdf with our conclusions.

 ## Contributing